Every October we see a sudden onslaught of pink. Pink ribbons, pink logos on some…

 Visit your favorite local, independently owned establishments (or, if possible, go online) and purchase a gift card directly from the business.
 This will help their bottom line in the short term and give you a fun evening out or exciting purchase to look forward to at a later date!

 Orlando Health Homemade Mask Donations

 Orlando Health is closely monitoring and managing supply levels .To diversify resources, and to allow a more comfortable mask option for non-clinical situations, they are now accepting homemade masks.
 While the Centers for Disease Control and Prevention (CDC) does not consider the homemade masks a substitute for surgical masks or N-95 respirators, cloth masks may slow the spread of the COVID-19 virus in people who may not yet know they have COVID-19.
-Donation specifics and locations can be found here.
+Donation specifics can be found here.